AlegriGroup/Alegri.ActionPack.SharePoint.Environment.Powershell/README.md

 # Alegri.ActionPack.SharePoint.Environment.Powershell
 An action pack for connecting and initializing a SharePoint environment.
 You can use it with the [Action Flow tool](https://github.com/Campergue/Alegri.ActionFlow.PowerShell.Commands).
-The actions are designed to help you connect to different environments with different users.
+The Action Packed are designed to help you connect to different environments with different users.
 After connecting to the environment, the environment is loaded accordingly and is called Global Values
 In the Powershell session.
 The corresponding passwords are stored encrypted in a text file.

 # Dependencies